l1on/meal-order/README.md

 # meal-order-generator

-Given that we have the following two restaurants:
+Assume that we have the following two restaurants:

 ```Scala
     Restaurant("A", rating = 5, maxMeals = 40, maxVegetarian = 4),
     Restaurant("B", rating = 3, maxMeals = 100, maxVegetarian = 20, maxGlutenFree = 20)
 ```
-and then we issue a request for meals through HTTP GET like this:
+We then issue a request for meals by means of HTTP GET.
+Like this:

 ```bash
 /orders?total=50&vegetarian=5&gluten_free=7
 ```
-we will see the following recommendation for orders (with the HTTP status code 200):
+we shall see the following recommendation for orders (with the HTTP status code 200):

 ```json
 [